timp/The_Clocktower/README.md

 lie in.
 John padded through the empty village, every now and then glancing down at the beautiful girl who lay unconscious in his tired arms.

-"How long does it take you old-old-old person" John's wife screached.
-John was still closing the door, he had his back to his wife and was smiling smuggly.
+"How long does it take you old-old-old person" John's wife screeched.
+John was still closing the door, he had his back to his wife and was smiling smugly.

 "What is it you ol-" she stopped, "You've found one !
 Let's see!".
-John brought her over to the old lady lyinf in her rickety old bed. "where, where did you find her? she said with a certain awe in her croaky voice.
+John brought her over to the old lady lying in her rickety old bed. "where, where did you find her? she said with a certain awe in her croaky voice.
 John just tapped his nose suspiciously at he question.

-"She's certainly a looer, let's put her to bed!"
+"She's certainly a looker, let's put her to bed!"
 John's wife, Doriene said.
 So they tucked the girl up in the spare bed, turned out the light and went into the kitchen, right out of ear shot.

-"Doriene she had a neck chain" John said inquireingly.
+"Doriene she had a neck chain" John said inquiringly.

 "Yes, go on." she said suspiciously.

-"Wellit - there was a boy where I found her too.
+"Well - it - there was a boy where I found her too.
 They both had connecting love hearts, one (the one on the girls neck) said _Oli_ and had an exact engravement of the boy and the other one (the one round the boy's neck) had the name _Pippa_ engraved and an exact picture of her!"
 John said gulping at the end.